yixiao-zeng/missoNet/README.md

 and computational benefits, and returns solutions that are comparable to the estimates obtained without any missing values.

-The package provides an integrated set of core routines including 1) data simulation; 2) model fitting and cross-validation; 3) visualization of results; 4) predictions in new data.
+The package provides an integrated set of core routines including 1) generation of simulation data; 2) model fitting and cross-validation; 3) visualization of results; 4) predictions in new data.
 The function arguments are specified in the same style as those of `glmnet`, making it easy for experienced users to get started.